Garaisourav12/todo_server/README.md

 * Endpoint : /logout
 * Method : GET
 * Description : Logs out the current user.
-* Request Body : N/A

 ### 5. Logout From All Devices :
 * Endpoint : /logout_all
 * Method : GET
 * Description : Logs out the current user from all devices.
-* Request Body : N/A

 ### 6. Get Todos :
 * Endpoint : /todos
 * Method : GET
 * Description : Retrieves all todos for the logged-in user.
-* Request Body : N/A

 ### 7. Add Todo :
 * Endpoint : /add